 The deposit account with the Government of Canada is a special deposit account established in the public accounts of Canada using the Government of Canada's Consolidated Revenue Fund.
-When the Loans from the Government of Canada are paid in full, surplus cash generated from commercial operations are maintained in this account.
+When the Loans from the Government of Canada are paid in full, surplus cash generated from commercial operations are held in this account.
 This liquidity is used first ahead of borrowings from the Government of Canada to finance commercial expenditures.

-As at October 31, 2022, deposits held in the CDC special account totalled \$16.58 million.
+As at January 31, 2023, deposits held in the CDC special account totalled \$24.55 million.